Chang-Rae Lee: Career

-Lee's first novel, Native Speaker (1995), won numerous awards including the Hemingway Foundation/PEN Award.
+Lee's first novel, Native Speaker (1995), won numerous awards including the PEN/Hemingway Award for Debut Novel.
 Centered on a Korean-American industrial spy, the novel explores themes of alienation and betrayal as experienced by immigrants and first-generation citizens, in their struggle to assimilate in American life.
 In 1999, he published his second novel, A Gesture Life.
 This elaborated on his themes of identity and assimilation through the narrative of an elderly Japanese immigrant in the US who was born in Korea but later adopted to a Japanese family and remembers treating Korean comfort women during World War II.
-For this book, Lee received the Asian-American Literary Award.
+For this book, Lee received the Asian American Literary Award.
 His 2004 novel Aloft received mixed notices from the critics and featured Lee's first protagonist who is not Asian American, but a disengaged and isolated Italian-American suburbanite forced to deal with his world.
 It received the 2006 Asian/Pacific American Award for Literature in the Adult Fiction category.
 His 2010 novel The Surrendered won the 2011 Dayton Literary Peace Prize and was a nominated finalist for the 2011 Pulitzer Prize for Fiction.
 Lee's next novel, On Such a Full Sea (2014) is set in a dystopian future version of the American city of Baltimore, Maryland called B-Mor where the main character, Fan, is a Chinese-American laborer working as a diver in a fish farm.
 It was a finalist for the 2014 National Book Critics Circle Award.

 In 2016, Lee joined the faculty of Stanford University, where he is the Ward W. and Priscilla B. Woods Professor of English.
 He previously taught creative writing in the Lewis Center for the Arts at Princeton University.
-He was also a Shinhan Distinguished Visiting Professor at Yonsei University in South Korea.
+He was also a Shinhan Distinguished Visiting Professor at Yonsei University in Seoul, South Korea.

 Lee has compared his writing process to spelunking.
 "You kind of create the right path for yourself.
 But, boy, are there so many points at which you think, absolutely, I'm going down the wrong hole here.
 And I can't get back to the right hole."